- Benefits & Features

 - Undergraduate Concentration

-“So many families today co-own businesses, family offices, and philanthropy.
+“So many families across the world co-own businesses, family offices, and philanthropy today.
 This program helps all family members learn how to work better together and to successfully lead their families into the future.”

 Designed and delivered by the faculty who created Columbia Business School's Family Business Program that enables students to understand all aspects of owning, managing, and working with family enterprises, this three-day executive education program is delivered by faculty with decades of experience advising family-owned firms.

-Members of enterprising families who own shared assets, including operating enterprises, family offices, investments, philanthropy, and more will learn how to view their business situation through time-tested frameworks that provide best practices and lessons learned from academia and practice.
+Members of families who own assets together, including operating businesses, family offices, investments, philanthropy, and more, will learn how to view their business situation through time-tested frameworks that provide best practices and lessons learned from academia and practice.

 In just three days, the Enterprising Families: Learning and Leading Together program will help you view your family’s enterprise situation through time-tested frameworks that provide best practices and lessons learned from academia and practice — delivered to you objectively and entirely free of affiliations to financial institutions or other businesses.